Category: Physiology

 Ancient Roots

 Physiology dates back thousands of years to ancient Greece, India and Egypt.
-Hippocrates, the great “father of medicine” is responsible for creating the theory of the body’s four humors.
+Hippocrates, the great “father of medicine,” is responsible for creating the theory of the body’s four humors.
 He believed that every human body contained four bodily fluids: yellow bile, black bile, phlegm and blood, and that any changes in their normal ratio caused illness.

 While his theory didn’t quite prove to be correct, he did establish the ethical standards that the medical community uses to this day, known today as the Hippocratic Oath.
 His teachings outlined clinicians’ duties of justice, secrecy, respect for teachers and solidarity amongst peers.